mids-w205-fund-of-data-eng/template-project-1/README.md

 - You're a data scientist at Lyft Bay Wheels (https://www.lyft.com/bikes/bay-wheels), formerly known as Ford GoBike, the company running Bay Area Bikeshare.
 You are trying to increase ridership, and you want to offer deals through the mobile app to do so.

-What deals do you offer though?
+- What deals do you
+  offer though?
 Currently, your company has several options which can change over time.
 Please visit the website to see the current offers and other marketing information.
-Frequent offers include: Single Ride, Monthly Membership, Annual Membership, Bike Share for All, Access Pass, Corporate Membership, etc.
+Frequent offers include:
+  * Single Ride
+  * Monthly Membership
+  * Annual Membership
+  * Bike Share for All
+  * Access Pass
+  * Corporate Membership
+  * etc.

 - Through this project, you will answer these questions: